pronoiac/the-manual/the-manual.md

 It is the most important element in a hit single because it is the part that most people carry around with them in their head, when there is no radio to be heard, no video on TV. and they are far from the dance floor.
 It's the part that nags you while day dreaming in the classroom or at work or as you walk down the street to sign on.
 It's the part that finally convinces the punters to make that trip down to the record shop and buy it.
-So, slip on the 12" or your dance compilation and sing along with the breakdc~wn sections; any old words will do, just whatever comes out of your mouth.
+So, slip on the 12" or your dance compilation and sing along with the breakdown sections; any old words will do, just whatever comes out of your mouth.
 If you have difficulty in forming a tune in your head or you feel a bit inhibited, flick through your copy of the Guinness Book of Hits and pick any Top Five record that takes your fancy and see if you can sing the chorus of it along to the track.

 Take for example: